 ‘Cool for Cats’ – Squeeze

-One of the band’s biggest hits doesn’t have that much to do with cats when you read the lyrics, but it’s relentlessly catchy and is from their album of the same name.
-It was one of Squeeze’s biggest hits, peaking at No. 2 in 1979, and has a rare lead vocal by lyricist Chris Difford.
+One of the band's biggest hits doesn't have that much to do with cats when you read the lyrics, but it's relentlessly catchy and is from their album of the same name.
+It was one of Squeeze's biggest hits, peaking at No. 2 in 1979, and has a rare lead vocal from lyricist Chris Difford.

-The title actually came from a rock ‘n’ roll TV show from the late 50s and the tongue-in-cheek lyrics are all about the band’s social scene from their youth, when they were in a bit of a bubble.
+The title actually came from a rock ‘n’ roll TV show from the late 50s, and the tongue-in-cheek lyrics are all about the band's social scene from their youth, when they were in a bit of a bubble.

 ‘Memory’ – Cats

 When Andrew Lloyd Webber came up with the idea of a musical based on poems by T.S.
 Eliot, could anyone have foreseen what a decades-long smash it would end up being?
-(Let’s wipe the bonkers 2019 live action film, starring everyone from Judi Dench to Taylor Swift and Idris Elba from our, ahem, memory).
+(Let's wipe the bonkers 2019 live-action film, starring everyone from Judi Dench to Taylor Swift and Idris Elba, from our, ahem, memory.)

 ‘Alley Cats’ – Hot Chip